segmentio/segment-docs/src/reverse-etl/bigquery-setup.md

 title: BigQuery Reverse ETL Setup
 ---

 Set up BigQuery as your Reverse ETL source.
-You can also choose to [set up Snowflake](/docs/reverse-etl/snowflake-setup/) as your source.

 > warning ""
 > You need to be an account admin to set up the Segment BigQuery connector as well as write permissions for the `__segment_reverse_etl` dataset.